 Halloween Email Marketing: 10 Steps To Build Your Strategy

-First of all, email is still one of the most effective channels to nurture and convert your audience with targeted content.
-On the other hand, Halloween is one of the most popular holidays around the world, with consumers going crazy over spooky products.
+Email is still one of the most effective channels to nurture and convert your audience with targeted content.
+On the other hand, Halloween is one of the most popular holidays worldwide, with consumers going crazy over spooky products.

-Today, we’ll see why Halloween and email marketing are a match made in heaven and how to create a strategy focused on it!
+Today, we’ll see why Halloween and email marketing are a match made in hell (but in a good way) and how to create a strategy focused on it!

 Is Halloween Email Marketing Worth It?